CIS1221-2023-2024/A4-TSP/README.md

 Python: No special requirements for executing code

 Java:
+Java running the program"void main (String[]args)" The Runner of the program is the program is the as they have to be opened from “RunBranchAndBound”,” RunBruteForce” and “RunNearestNeighbor” for each different way respectively.

+For the running of each different method to work, the files with the are needed to execute the code.

+For the runners to function properly they need their specific code such as ‘BranchAndBound’, ‘BruteForce’, and ‘NearestNeighborTSP’ for the runners above. the city class is essential for all the methods to work because it does the coordinates handling for the program.

 **Tests**: To run python test, dowload the file and then on command line access the file